ctrl-exec - Installation and Operations

 Agent-side auth hook

 Agents can also run an auth hook, configured via auth_hook in agent.conf.
-This runs after allowlist validation and receives the same context including token and username forwarded from the ctrl-exec.
-Useful for independent token validation in zero-trust or multi-ctrl-exec deployments.
+This runs after allowlist validation and receives the same context including token and username forwarded from the dispatcher.
+Useful for independent token validation in zero-trust or multi-dispatcher deployments.

 Configuration Reference